JadenQ/Notebooks/Edge Computing Lab/final_v3.0.md

-# Final Project
+# Group 17 - Final Project

 ## Introduction

-We implemented two projects, at the upper half of the week, we worked on gesture detection work and encountered the following [problems](https://shimo.im/docs/erAdPZ79pDH5LXAG/).
+We implemented two projects, at the upper half of the week, we worked on hand gesture recognition work and encountered the following [problems](https://shimo.im/docs/erAdPZ79pDH5LXAG/).
 Then we start a new project based on OpendataCam called Pick up and Go, which is a customer flow and popular food detection project to empower retail stores for more sales with business intelligence.
+And finally, we carry on with the gesture recognition work and implemented new model to make it work on this address: http://192.168.85.67:30391.

+Group member of group 17: Qi Jiadun, Li Yonghui, Tian Hao, Hong Ziyang.

 ## Project1 - Pick up and Go: Customer Flow and Popular Food Detection in Retail Store